Twice-baked sweet potatoes loaded with Thai flavours, piled up with fresh toppings and drizzled with an easy Thai peanut sauce.

 For the easy Thai peanut sauce:

-- 1 tbsp tamari, or soy sauce if not gluten free
+- 1 tablespoon tamari or soy sauce if not gluten free

-- 1/2 tbsp coconut sugar, or sweetener of your choice
+- ½ tablespoon coconut sugar or sweetener of your choice

 For the toppings: